ntwalibas/proto/README.md

 Proto (for prototype and primitive) is a single-file programming language that I will be using as I play with different parts of a compiler and programming languages concepts.

-It also serves as a tool to help me learn and update my C++ knowledge.

 This repo contains the reference implementation using an interpreter.
 As things progress, I will create different backends using bytecode, a JIT compiler (that can either ouput bytecode or assembly code),